Last Updated on

 Amassing copious amounts of items without using them on a regular basis is a huge distraction from more important things.
 Less is definitely more.
 Own fewer things but use them.
 That way you also appreciate what you have.

 As far as fast fashion goes, contributing to the oppression of other people is not remotely acceptable in Islam.
 Many of us are not educated about the problems that our own consumerism causes.
 We don’t know about the details of the fast fashion industry.
 However, the Qur’an advises us to read and seek knowledge.
 So if you have access to the necessary tools ignorance can only be an excuse for so long.
+It’s imperative that we shop as ethically as possible and quit fast fashion.

 To Sum Things Up